 Have you ever taken your bike with you on a flight, I did that recently when I went to Canada to bike from Toronto to New York.
-I brought my bike on the flight to Toronto and on the flight back from Newark to home.
+I brought my bike on the flight to Toronto and the flight back from Newark to home.

-What did I learn from my experience flying with a bike, I should have contacted the Airlines I flew with before checking in.
+What did I learn from my experience flying with a bike?
+I should have contacted the Airlines I flew with before checking in.

-I flew Air Canada to Toronto when I was checking in for the flight the airline staff was not sure about the soft travel bag, after getting the supervisor to check on my bag, I got the clearance to take it with me.
+I flew Air Canada to Toronto when I was checking in for the flight, the airline staff was not sure about the soft travel bag, after getting the supervisor to check on my bag, I got the clearance to take it with me.
 I had to pay 40 Euros for the bike which I think was a recent fee.

 You always learn something, my recommendation is to contact the airline you travel with, not just visit their website, talk to someone to make sure all is good before you head to the airport.
 From my experience the check-in staff does not know how to handle a bike – so check before you travel.
 When you use a soft bag, you need to make sure to take your pedals off, and cover fragile parts on your bike with bubble wrap, with a hard case travel bike box you do not need to do this.